fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 developers that parallel implementation with these many peers are likely to have failures.

+With the current timings, doing this in parallel often works and there are applications that do it in parallel that ill likely need to change if the timing change.

 # Nat Connection Rate Results

 The first set of tests are concerned with how many new mappings the NAT can create.
-The 20ms limit in [RFC5389] was based on going faster than than exceeded the rate of which NATs widely deployed at that time could create new mappings.
+The 20ms limit in [@RFC5389] was based on going faster than than exceeded the rate of which NATs widely deployed at that time could create new mappings.